Ballet R.A.D. Pre Primary to Advanced • Pre -School Dance • Jazz • Contemporary • Lyrical • Tap

 ACRO FOR DANCERS: Great for flexibility, co-ordination and strength.
 These classes are so much fun and give the dancer an extra dimension to add to their repertoire of skills.
 Learn all the basic acrobatic tricks and specific acro skills for stage performance.

-EXTENSION CLASSES: These classes are for those students who have discovered that dance is their “special thing” and want to spend more time, both in the study of dance and in performing opportunities.
+EXTENSION AND EISTEDDFOD CLASSES FOR GROUPS AND SOLOISTS: These classes are for those students who have discovered that dance is their "special thing" and want to spend more time, both in the study of dance and in performing opportunities.
 Great friendships are developed in these classes, as the students learn about teamwork, co-operation, trust and confidence.

 To find out more about LR Dance please contact us